JabolDev/llmrules/README.md

 A curated list of awesome .cursorrules files for enhancing your Cursor AI experience.

-[Cursor AI](https://cursor.sh/) is an AI-powered code editor. `.cursorrules` files define custom rules for Cursor AI to follow when generating code, allowing you to tailor its behavior to your specific needs and preferences.
+ is an AI-powered code editor. `.cursorrules` files define custom rules for Cursor AI to follow when generating code, allowing you to tailor its behavior to your specific needs and preferences.

 ## Why .cursorrules?